 What I Offer

-In our weekly sessions, I provide a safe, confidential, and non-judgmental space for you to explore what’s on your mind.
-Rather than offering direct advice, I take a collaborative approach, working at a pace that feels right for you.
-Using curiosity and open exploration to foster deeper self-awareness and emotional growth, guiding you toward lasting and meaningful change.
+In our weekly sessions, I provide a reliable and non-judgmental space where you can freely explore whatever is on your mind.
+Taking a collaborative approach, I work at a pace that feels comfortable for you.
+Together, through curiosity and open exploration, we can uncover deeper insights and foster meaningful growth.

 My Approach